FiabioProjects/Ghost-item-Avalonia-Drag-and-Drop-service/README.md

 - ❌ **Do not call `Dispose()` directly** on the service instance.
   ✅ Instead, set `IsRootOfDraggingInstance` to `false` on the root container to dispose of the instance properly.
+- 🧩 **Customize the Routing Strategy for Drag event handlers** using the `DragEventRoutingStrategy` attached property (e.g.`ds:DraggingServiceAttached.DragEventRoutingStrategy="Tunnel"`)

-- 🧩 All attached properties — such as:
+- 🧩 All attached properties, such as:
   - `AllowDrag`
   - `AllowDrop`
   - `SelectedForMultiDrag`